nicolargo/glances/README.rst

     docker pull nicolargo/glances:<version>

-Example:
+Available versions on the Docker Hub repository:

+- *nicolargo/glances:3.2.3* for a basic Debian Glances 3.2.3 image version with minimal dependencies
-- *nicolargo/glances:3.2.0* (or *nicolargo/glances:alpine-3.2.0*) for version 3.2.0 with minimal dependencies
+- *nicolargo/glances:alpine-3.2.3* for a basic Alpine Glances 3.2.3 image version with minimal dependencies
+- *nicolargo/glances:3.2.3-full* for a full Debian Glances 3.2.3 image version with all dependencies
-- *nicolargo/glances:3.2.0-full* for version 3.2.0 with full dependencies
+- *nicolargo/glances:alpine-3.2.3-full* for a full Alpine Glances 3.2.3 image version with all dependencies

-For a complete images list:

 Run the container in *console mode*: